Sa-YoorHeadley/digital-business-card/README.md

 <br />

 ## Description
-This is my solution to the Photo Journal project on Scrimba.
+This is my solution to the Digital Business Card project on Scrimba.

 ### Concepts Used
 - Components